akka/alpakka/docs/src/main/paradox/pravega.md

 **Pravega internals** properties that are forwarded to Pravega configuration builders:

-  - ClientConfig  `akka.alpakka.pravega.defaults.client-config`
+  - @javadoc[ClientConfig](io.pravega.client.ClientConfig)  `akka.alpakka.pravega.defaults.client-config`
-  - EventWriterConfig `akka.alpakka.pravega.writer.config`
+  - @javadoc[EventWriterConfig](io.pravega.client.stream.EventWriterConfig) `akka.alpakka.pravega.writer.config`
-  - ReaderConfig `akka.alpakka.pravega.reader.config`
+  - @javadoc[ReaderConfig](io.pravega.client.stream.ReaderConfig) `akka.alpakka.pravega.reader.config`

 **Alpakka Connector** properties (all others).

 reference.conf
 : @@snip(/pravega/src/main/resources/reference.conf)

-Connectors can be configured by configuration or programmatically.
-To programmatically set the Pravega internals properties", Builder are exposed by the connector setting builder.
+The Pravega connector can automatically configure the Pravega client by supplying Lightbend configuration in an application.conf, or it can be set programmatically with @apidoc[ReaderSettingsBuilder$] or @apidoc[WriterSettingsBuilder$].
+See the following sections for examples.

 ### ClientConfig

-This configuration hold connection properties (endpoints, protocol) for all communication.
+This configuration holds connection properties (endpoints, protocol) for all communication.

-It can be overridden by configuration file for:
+It can be overridden in an `application.conf` file at the following configuration paths:

  - reader: `akka.alpakka.pravega.reader.client-config`
  - writer: `akka.alpakka.pravega.writer.client-config`